Nisharrk/budgetTracker/readme.md

 ### Technologies:

 - Backend: Node, Express
-- Frontend: React using NextJS
+- Frontend: React using NextJs and Tailwindcss
 - Database: MongoDB
 - ORM: Mongoose
 - Misc: Helmet (for hiding some headers), Morgan (for logging every apirequest)